 All payments for traffic citations should be made through Magisterial District Justice 10-3-02, 5919 Washington Avenue, Export, PA 15632.
 The office telephone number is 724-327-8322.
 Payments cannot be accepted at the Murrysville Police Department.

 Parking Tickets can be paid in person at the Murrysville Police Department or mailed to 4120 Sardis Road, Murrysville, PA 15668.
 Cash or check will be accepted for payment.
 Make checks payable to Municipality of Murrysville.

 Parking tickets issued for fire lane violations have a fine of $10 if paid within 24 hours.
 After 24 hours, the fine increases to $25 and is at that rate for 10 days.
-If the fine is not paid within 10 days, a citation will be filed and if convicted the fine can increase to $300 plus costs.
+If the fine is not paid within 10 days, a state traffic citation will be filed and sent via mail.
+If convicted, the fine can increase to $300 plus costs.
 Failure to respond to that citation could also result in your driver's license being suspended.

-For parking tickets issued for parking prohibited at all times, parking prohibited certain hours, time limit parking, special purpose parking zone, and snow removal parking, the fine is $25 and needs to be paid within 10 days.
-If no payment is received within 10 days, a citation will be filed and if convicted the fine will increase to $50 plus costs.
+Parking tickets that are issued for parking prohibited at all times, parking prohibited certain hours, time limit parking, special purpose parking zone, and snow removal parking all carry a $25.00 fine. these tickets must be paid within ten (10) days.
+If no payment is received within ten (10) days, a state traffic citation will be filed and if convicted, the fine will increase to $50.00 plus court costs.